 How to avoid writing clichés in fantasy

 Any bookstore you walk into, you will find shelves upon shelves of fantasy fiction.
 There are actually quite a lot of fantasy books but they all seem to be weak imitations of the same book.
 Most fantasy books tend to be predictable and filled with clichés at every step.
-If you remove all the fantasy clichés you’ll end up with a book that isn’t much of fantasy but you definitely earn points for coming up with something new.

 The trick to writing great fantasy isn’t exactly removing all the clichés but putting your own twist on them because fantasy readers love stereotypes twisted into a fictional narrative.